 Main terms for evaluating the preparation of consolidated financial statements

-An entity that is controlled by another entity.
+An entity controlled by another one.

 When should an entity consolidate its financial statements with the entities it controls?